Dev

 - •Populating Postman mock servers with realistic 4xx and 5xx response bodies

-- •Writing unit tests that assert correct behavior on 401 Unauthorized responses
+- •Writing Jest or Vitest unit tests that assert correct handling of 401 Unauthorized

-- •Generating API documentation examples for both success and failure scenarios
+- •Generating API documentation examples covering both 2xx success and 4xx failure paths

 Tips